DrSocket/nunki.co/readme.md

 If the web app is password-protected, I would then try to obtain the password by using a phishing attack.
 This involves creating a fake login page that looks virtualy identical to the real app, and then sending an email to the company's employees that directs them to the fake page.
 If an employee falls for the trick and enters their username and password, I would be able to capture that information and use it to log in to the real app.

-If all else fails, I could try to gain access to the app by exploiting any vulnerabilities in the underlying operating system or server.
+Another possibility would be to try to gain access to the app by exploiting any vulnerabilities in the underlying operating system or server.
 This could involve using tools such as Metasploit to find and exploit known vulnerabilities in the server's software and checking known vulnerability databases against any technology they are using.

 ---
 ### Bonus Questions